Fixed-Function Vertex Processing

 For each attribute, raw data is extracted starting at attribAddress and is

-converted from the VkVertexInputAttributeDescription’s format to
+converted from the VkVertexInputAttributeDescription’s format in

-The numeric type of format must match the numeric type of the input
+The numeric type of the attribute’s format must match the numeric

-variable in the shader.
+type of the input variable in the shader.

 The input variable in the shader must be declared as a 64-bit data type if